ishitakarandikar/ishitakarandikar.github.io/README.md

 <br>->TLS[Transport Layer Security]
 <br>These are literally the same protocol, they changed their name around 2000.
 These are used to provide encryption when we are using HTTPs.
 <br><br>
 Not all files that we transfer when we are working with the data network are going to be an HTML files via website.
-Sometimes we have files on our wokrstation that need to get transferred to a server or to a network device.
+Sometimes we have files on our workstation that need to get transferred to a server or to a network device.
 Maybe there are some specific files that are not HTML files on a server that we need to access and download to our workstation.
 <br>
 So, when we are working with File Transfer, we need to have several File Transfer Protocol.
 <br>->FTP [File Transfer Protocol] [Port no.: 20 & 21]